tensorflow/tensorboard/tensorboard/examples/plugins/example_basic/README.md

   - `plugin_name`: Required field used as a unique ID for the plugin.
   - `get_plugin_apps()`: This should return a `dict` mapping route paths to WSGI applications: e.g., `"/tags"` might map to `self._serve_tags`.
   - `is_active()`: This should return whether the plugin is active (whether there exists relevant data for the plugin to process).
 TensorBoard will hide inactive plugins from the main navigation bar.
 We strongly recommend this to be a cheap operation.
   - `frontend_metadata()`: Defines how the plugin will be displayed on the frontend.
-See base_plugin.FrontendMetadata()
+See [`base_plugin.FrontendMetadata()`](https://github.com/tensorflow/tensorboard/blob/18dec9279e18a8222c9d83f90219ecddad591c46/tensorboard/plugins/base_plugin.py#L101).
     - `disable_reload`: Whether to disable the reload button and auto-reload timer.
 A `bool`; defaults to `False`.
     - `es_module_path`: ES module to use as an entry point to this plugin.
 A `str` that is a key in the result of `get_plugin_apps()`.
     - `remove_dom`: Whether to remove the plugin DOM when switching to a different plugin.
 A `bool`; defaults to `False`.
     - `tab_name`: Name to show in the menu item for this dashboard within the navigation bar.
 May differ from the plugin name.
-Should be a `str` or `None` to indicate to use the plugin name.
+An optional `str`, that defaults to the plugin name.

 If your plugin requires parsing flags or custom loading, consider defining a `TBLoader` as the entry point.
 Doing so is optional.